[Last updated September 25, 2024]

 Long-term care insurance is a form of health insurance that helps people cover the cost of personal care that regular medical insurance does not cover.
 Long-term care insurance will typically reimburse the cost of care associated with nursing homes, in-home care, assisted living facilities, and adult day care centers.

-Typically, long-term care insurance is purchased when a person is in their 50s or 60s when they are getting close to the age that they will need some form of long-term care.
+Typically, long-term care insurance is purchased when a person is in their 50s or 60s when they are nearing the age that they will need some form of long-term care.
 As the name would suggest, it is a type of insurance, so you will have to go through the claims process to be reimbursed for the costs associated with long-term care.

 What is a long-term care annuity?